Skip to content

 k.
 Taman Budaya Kuala Lumpur

-With its vivid colour and impressive facade, Taman Budaya Kuala Lumpur is in the old Colonial District, too.
+With its vivid colour and impressive facade, Taman Budaya Kuala Lumpur is also in the old Colonial District.
 It is well-known because it was the first site of Victoria Institution and part of a school complex.

 Here are the seven Wonders of Kuala Lumpur, Malaysia.
-When you travel to Kuala Lumpur, make sure to visit these seven wonderful tourist attractions.
-To visit more attractions in Malaysia and Kuala Lumpur, read our articles about the best things to do in Malaysia, the unique things to do in Kuala Lumpur, and the wonderful attractions of Kuala Lumpur City Centre (KLCC).
+When you travel to Kuala Lumpur, visit these seven fantastic tourist attractions.
+To see more attractions in Malaysia and Kuala Lumpur, read our articles about the best things to do in Malaysia, the unique things to do in Kuala Lumpur and the beautiful attractions of Kuala Lumpur City Centre (KLCC).
 Then, share your favourite destination in Kuala Lumpur with us!